fxschaefer/ejpt/README.md

 - Use GOOGLE HACKING DATABASE (GHDB) on exploit-db.com to show some interesting queries.

 ### E-Mail Harvesting with theHarvester
-- "theHarvester" command / program is preistalled on Kali & Parrot
+- theHarvester command / program is preistalled on Kali & Parrot
 - theHarvester -d example.com -l 500 -b linkedin -> searches for linkedin information to a given domain
 - spyse source is very interesting but requires a subscription